When procrastination stresses you out

 Imagine how it will change us (including how we feel about ourselves) if we begin, right now, to rejoice in the miracle and possibilities of each day.
 Including the one we’re living right now.

-The day created by the One Who will never ever give up on us.
+The day created by Almighty God—Who will never ever give up on us.

 (0) comments